OneMerceGroup/personalbridge/readme.txt

 Design, sell, and print personal products faster plugin for WooCommerce with PersonalBridge

 == Description ==
 The <strong>PersonalBridge</strong> is a plugin for WooCommerce, this plugin allows you sell personalized print-on-demand products on WooComemrce.
-Your customer can change text, change cliaprt, upload custom photo and live preview before buying.
+Your customer can change text, change clipart, upload custom photo and live preview before buying.

 <strong>Ready-for-print:</strong> Your orders will be sent to PersonalBridge and PersonalBridge automatically create ready-for-print print files for your orders, you only need to download file PNG with 300 DPI.